TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/getting-started/self-managed.md

 }
 ```

-Note, we see a "Foo:Bar" HTTP Header was injected by our Go plugin and echoed back to use by the Httpbin mock server.
+Note, we see a *Foo:Bar* HTTP Header was injected by our Go plugin and echoed back to us by the Httpbin mock server.

-### 7. View Analytics!
+## 6. View the analytics

-Navigate to the Dashboard's various "API Usage Data" to view analytics on the API request!
+Navigate to the Dashboard's various *API Usage Data* to view analytics on the API request!

+## 7. Next steps

+Try updating the code of the plugin and experimenting.
+Once you've made changes to the example plugin, please run `make build` to compile the plugin and reload the gateway with the changes.

+When finished, please run `make down` to bring down the stack.

-### Summary
+## Summary

+This tutorial has explained how to:
+1. Add your Tyk license.
-1. We've bootstrapped our Tyk environment.
+2. Bootstrap the Tyk Dashboard environment.
+3. Login to Tyk Dashboard.
+4. View the pre-configured API.
+5. Test the plugin.
+6. View the analytics.
+7. Next steps.

-2. The included scripts compiled the Custom Go Plugin and loaded it in a pre-configured API.
+We've bootstrapped our Tyk Dashboard environment.
+The included scripts compiled the example Go Plugin and loaded it into a pre-configured API.

-2. We've sent an API request to the Gateway and modified the API request in-flight using the Custom Go Plugin.
+We then tested the example plugin by sending an API request to the Gateway.
+We saw that the example plugin modified our API request in-flight and added the *Foo* response header with a value of *bar*.

-We can make changes to the custom Go Plugin and run `make build` in order to test the new changes.